-The cast aluminium, felt-lined “manhole cover” which protects the lens is a feature of the FS series.
+The cast aluminium, felt-lined “manhole cover” is a feature of the FS series.
 In practice it is very easy to use, sliding easily in and out, but not falling if you accidentally tilt the tube downwards.
-It has a central stop-down port of 50mm diameter (intended for use with Solar projection??).
+It has a central stop-down port of 50mm diameter (intended for use with Solar projection?)

 The focuser is typical Takahashi – a large (2.7”), long-travel rack and pinion with a big tensioner knob on top and those signature silver wheels.

-The focuser isn’t quite as nice to use as a Feathertouch, but is very smooth, completely stable, without any free play or backlash and comfortably takes several kg of load if required.
+The focuser isn’t quite as precise as a Feathertouch, but is very smooth and completely stable, without any free play or backlash and comfortably takes several kg of load if required.
 Unlike the shorter Tak’ focusers I have seen (FS-60, Sky-90), but just like the TSA-102, there is little or no image shift or tilt.
 You can completely lock the focuser using the knob on top which works very smoothly and progressively and again creates minimal image shift.